Nail Gun Incident

 As if this wasn’t bad enough, he was up on a ladder by himself, with no one around to drive him to the hospital.
 He stayed calm.
 He walked up the hill to get me (Deborah).
 He knocked, and Kian told him to wait.
 He held his hand to the window so Kian could see the urgency.
 In spite of her own panic, Kian had the good sense to put the dog behind the gate before opening the door.
 After all, if the dog had gotten out, the ordeal of getting to the hospital would have taken much longer!
 With the nail still sticking through his thumb, he waited patiently while we put the dog in her crate and locked up the house.

 We took Kian home.
 Then, Curt waited longer while I located Perry.
 While I scoured the neighborhood, Curt snapped a photo.
-You are welcome to see it, but let me warn you: I personally find it much harder to look at the photo than I did looking at the real thing.
-If you still want to see it, click here.

 At the hospital, we waited some more.
 Eventually a nurse gave Curt a tetanus shot and a doctor pulled the nail out.
 X-rays revealed soft tissue damage only.
 The nail had gone right through the joint, missing the bones entirely.